-Myrons Moped is the last moped specialty shop remaining, out of over 100, in So.
-California since the 70′s.
+Myrons Mopeds is the last moped specialty shop remaining, out of over 100, in So.
+California since the 70’s.
 Owner Shaun serviced 200 mopeds per year from 1978 to 2009.
 Since 2010 he has slowed to only 20 per year, mostly new Tomos.

-Myrons Moped sells parts only for mopeds and nopeds, sold in California after 1973.
-See Parts department.
-Many items are not shown.
+Myrons Mopeds sells parts only for mopeds and nopeds, sold in California after 1973, and compatibles.
+See above for meaning of “moped”.

-Myrons Moped also sells and repairs new Tomos mopeds, parts, and accessories.
-See New Mopeds department.
-No scooter or motorcycle service.
-Service on older mopeds is limited to components, like wheels or carbs.
-Please call first for service.
+Myrons Mopeds only does certain minor services.
+Service is mostly limited to components, like wheels or carbs.
+Please call or email first for service.

-Myrons Moped is located in Fullerton California, near Anaheim.
+Myrons Mopeds is located in Fullerton California, near Anaheim.
 Hours are 10 to 6, Tuesday to Saturday, Pacific time.
 Walk-in, ride-in, or call Shaun at 714-992-5592, during those hours, or anytime send him an email at email@example.com.

 Below, author Daven masterfully summarizes the rise in the 1970’s, and the fall in the 1980’s, of mopeds: